-The Western BLoT Quant HRP Substrate is a horseradish peroxidase (HRP) substrate specially developed for CCD imaging of Western blots.
-The signal from Western BLoT Quant is linear with respect to protein amount over a broad range of concentrations, allowing full use of the linear range of CCD detection.
-Western BLoT Quant produces a strong, extremely long-lived signal.
-These features, in combination with very low background levels, allow for long exposure times to enable the detection of low-abundance proteins.
+The Western BLoT Hyper HRP Substrate is a horseradish peroxidase (HRP) substrate specially developed for CCD imaging of Western blotting detection of very low-abundance proteins.
+Western BLoT Hyper produces a strong, long-lived signal.
+These features in combination with very low background levels, allows for long exposure times and enables the detection of low-abundance proteins.
+Additionally, the signal from this product is linear with respect to protein amount over a broad range of concentrations.

-Western BLoT Quant is also compatible with X-ray film detection, although the limited dynamic range of film will make the resulting data less amenable to quantification.
-For applications requiring even higher sensitivity, we recommend using the Western BLoT Hyper HRP Substrate or Western BLoT Ultra Sensitive HRP Substrate.
+Western BLoT Hyper HRP is more sensitive than Western BLoT Quant HRP Substrate, and is suitable for detection of low-abundance proteins or in situations when the amount of primary antibody is very limited and a high dilution factor is desired, or when the primary antibody has a relatively low binding affinity.
+Western BLoT Hyper HRP is also compatible with X-ray film detection, though the limited dynamic range of film will make resulting data less amenable to quantification.
+For applications requiring even higher sensitivity, we recommend using the Western BLoT Ultra Sensitive HRP Substrate.